Vs. Tour: History

 Pearl Jam promoted Vs. with tours in the United States in the fall of 1993 and the spring of 1994.
 The fall 1993 tour focused on the Western United States, while the spring 1994 tour focused on the Eastern United States.
 Industry insiders compared Pearl Jam's tour to the touring habits of Led Zeppelin, in that the band "ignored the press and took its music directly to the fans."
 During this tour the band set a cap on ticket prices in the attempt to thwart scalpers.

 During the tour Pearl Jam concurrently worked on its third album.
 Several songs from the band's third album, Vitalogy, were premiered during this tour.
 These include "Last Exit", "Spin the Black Circle", "Not for You", "Tremor Christ", "Nothingman", "Whipping", "Corduroy", "Satan's Bed", "Better Man", and "Immortality".

-On the evening of November 5, 1993, Pearl Jam performed before almost 25,000 fans that stood and sat through the night on the lawns of Indio, California previously rock-festival free Empire Polo Club.
-(This show is well known among fans because halfway through the set, fans in the pit began pelting the band with shoes, provoking Vedder and the band to walk off stage, only to come out and play the rest of the set from behind a wall of speakers.)
-Although band management had chosen this untested and under-developed site as part of a boycott of Ticketmaster and the Southern California auditoriums it controlled, the show established the polo club's suitability for large-scale events; Paul Tollett, whose concert promotion company Goldenvoice booked the venue, said the concert sowed the seeds for an eventual music festival there, which eventually became the Coachella Valley Music and Arts Festival.
+On the evening of November 5, 1993, Pearl Jam partnered with Goldenvoice to put on a show in Indio, California for nearly 25,000 fans on the lawn of Empire Polo Club, a venue that had never hosted a rock festival.
+The show is well known among fans because halfway through the set, fans in the pit began pelting the band with shoes, provoking Vedder and the band to walk off stage, only to come out and play the rest of the set from behind a wall of speakers.
+Although band management had chosen this untested and under-developed site as part of a boycott of Ticketmaster and the Southern California auditoriums it controlled, the show established the polo club's suitability for large-scale events.
+Paul Tollett, co-founder of Goldenvoice, said the concert sowed the seeds for an eventual music festival there, which later became the Coachella Valley Music and Arts Festival.

 Pearl Jam's November 30, 1993 concert in Las Vegas at the Aladdin Theatre for the Performing Arts featured a reunion by the grunge band Green River.
 Participating in the reunion were Pearl Jam members Jeff Ament and Stone Gossard, Mudhoney members Mark Arm and Steve Turner, and Chuck Treece, who filled in on drums for Green River drummer Alex Vincent.